Teec Nos Pos, Arizona

-Teec Nos Pos (Navajo: T’iis Názbąs) is a census-designated place (CDP) in Apache County, Arizona, United States.
+Teec Nos Pos is a census-designated place (CDP) in Apache County, Arizona, United States.
 The population was 507 at the 2020 census.
 It is the western terminus of U.S. Route 64.

 History

-The community of Teec Nos Pos was originally located several miles to the south of its present location, and was known as Tisnasbas, and so named officially by the U.S. Geological Survey in 1915.
+The community of (Navajo: "Circle of cottonwood trees") was originally located several miles to the south of its present location, and was known as Tisnasbas, and so named officially by the U.S. Geological Survey in 1915.

 The population has since moved north to the junction of U.S. Highways 160 and 64.
 In the 1930s, the Indian Irrigation Service constructed two concrete diversion dams on nearby T'iisnazbas Creek.
 The dams irrigated approximately 400 acre of Navajo farmland.
 It was renamed Teec Nos Pas in 1960 and Teec Nos Pos in 1983.

 Teec Nos Pos is the closest settlement of any size to the Four Corners Monument, which is approximately 7 mi to the northeast.
+A Trading Post was established here in 1897, and as of 2025 is one of the few Navajo trading posts still in operation.
+The community is the center for Navajo weaving of the Teec Nos Pos patterns.